 To conclude this tutorial, we'll generate a materials list for the house.
+You can generate a materials list for an area of the plan on one floor, or the whole plan.
 For more information, see "Materials Lists" on page 373 of the Reference Manual.